About Us

 National Hub

 The Walls to Bridges National Hub is located in the McMaster Indigenous Research Institute (MIRI) at McMaster University.
 Walls to Bridges began in 2011 as a partnership between Grand Valley Institution for Women (GVIW) in Kitchener, Ontario and the Faculty of Social Work at Wilfrid Laurier University (WLU).
-Thanks to the support of the Lyle S. Hallman Foundation, Kitchener Waterloo Community Foundation and other generous donations.
+Currently, we’re building a larger, more inclusive leadership model.
+McMaster is teaming up with Wilfrid Laurier and Toronto Metropolitan Universities to develop a co-institutional governance model for Walls to Bridges National.
+OCC coordinator Lorraine Pinnock is also being recognized as a co-director in the leadership, reflecting the important work they’ve been doing for years.
+Also included as co-directors are Sara Howdle (McMaster), Rai Reece (TMU), Marcia Oliver (Laurier), Shoshana Pollack (Laurier), and Tori Poe.

 Courses